ucan-wg/spec/README.md

 If a PITM attack was successfully performed on a UCAN delegation, the proof chain would contain the attacker's DID(s).
 It is possible to detect this scenario and revoke the relevant UCAN but this does require special inspection of the topmost `iss` field to check if it is the expected DID.
 Therefore, it is strongly RECOMMENDED to only delegate UCANs to agents that are both trusted and authenticated and over secure channels.

+## Can my implementation support more cryptographic algorithms.

+It is possible to use other algorithms, but doing so limits interoperability with the broader UCAN ecosystem.
+This is thus considered "off spec" (i.e. non-interoperable).
+If you choose to extend UCAN with additional algorithms, you MUST include this metadata in the (self-describing) [Varsig] header.

 # Related Work and Prior Art

 [SPKI/SDSI] is closely related to UCAN.
-A different format is used, and some details vary (such as a delegation-locking bit), but the core idea and general usage pattern are very close.
+A different encoding format is used, and some details vary (such as a delegation-locking bit), but the core idea and general usage pattern are very close.
 UCAN can be seen as making these ideas more palatable to a modern audience and adding a few features such as content IDs that were less widespread at the time SPKI/SDSI were written.

 [ZCAP-LD] is closely related to UCAN.
 The primary differences are in formatting, addressing by URL instead of CID, the mechanism of separating invocation from authorization, and single versus multiple proofs.

-[CACAO] is a translation of many of these ideas to a cross-blockchain invocation model.
-It contains the same basic concepts but is aimed at small messages and identities that are rooted in mutable documents rooted on a blockchain and lacks the ability to subdelegate capabilities.
+[CACAO] is a translation of many of these ideas to a cross-blockchain delegated bearer token model.
+It contains the same basic concepts as UCAN delegation, but is aimed at small messages and identities that are rooted in mutable documents rooted on a blockchain and lacks the ability to subdelegate capabilities.

 [Local-First Auth] is a non-certificate-based approach, instead relying on a CRDT to build up a list of group members, devices, and roles.
 It has a friendly invitation mechanism based on a [Seitan token exchange].
 It is also straightforward to see which users have access to what, avoiding the confinement problem seen in many decentralized auth systems.